[2021 tax return deadline extended!] We've put together a simple and easy-to-understand summary of the key points of tax returns!

 As mentioned above, the salary income deduction has been reduced by 100,000 yen

-your spouse's annual income is 1.03 million yen, you can still receive the spousal deduction as before
+If your spouse's annual income is 1.03 million yen, you can continue to receive the spousal deduction as before

 Similarly, even if a child (aged 16 or older) living with their parents is working part-time,

-a child's annual income is 1,030,000 yen or less , the parents are eligible for a dependent deduction
+If a child's annual income is 1.03 million yen or less , the parent can claim them as a dependent

 Review of single parent deduction

-A new single parent deduction has been established.
+A new single-parent tax deduction has been established this time

-Even if you have never been married, you can receive a 350,000 yen deduction
+Even if you've never been married, you can receive a 350,000 yen tax deduction if you meet the conditions!

 ■ Eligibility